Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 This credit will be applied to any valid services used during your first days.

+While CloudWatch can be useful for AWS environments, organizations may seek alternative solutions to reduce costs or increase flexibility across multiple cloud platforms.
+Prometheus and Grafana offer an open source, platform-agnostic alternative.
 This guide walks through how to migrate standard AWS CloudWatch service logs and metrics to Prometheus and Grafana running on a Linode instance.

 Before You Begin